Skip to main content

 What the Research Says

-Bone marrow supplementation draws primarily from ancestral nutrition principles and preclinical research on its constituent compounds.
-Alkylglycerols, first studied by Brohult et al. (1986) in the context of immune modulation, have shown immunostimulatory properties in multiple preclinical models.
-A 2019 review by Denisenko et al. in Marine Drugs comprehensively examined alkylglycerol biology, confirming their role in immune cell membrane function and signaling.
-The fat-soluble vitamin profile of bone marrow, particularly K2 (MK-4), has independent evidence for bone and cardiovascular health from the Rotterdam Study and subsequent trials.
-While no large RCTs have evaluated whole bone marrow supplements specifically, the nutrient density and traditional use provide a reasonable rationale for supplementation.
+Bone Marrow supplementation is supported by ancestral nutrition principles and preclinical research on its bioactive compounds.
+Alkylglycerols, initially studied by Brohult et al. (1986) for their immune-modulating effects, have demonstrated immunostimulatory properties across multiple preclinical models.
+A comprehensive review by Denisenko et al. (2019) in Marine Drugs further confirmed their role in immune cell membrane function and signaling.
+Additionally, bone marrow's fat-soluble vitamin profile, particularly vitamin K2 (MK-4), has been linked to bone and cardiovascular health, supported by findings from the Rotterdam Study (Geleijnse et al., 2004) and subsequent trials.

 Benefits of Bone Marrow